Paul Blackburn (baseball): 2025

 Blackburn began the 2025 season on the 15-day injured list with right knee inflammation.
 On May 31, 2025, Mets manager Carlos Mendoza announced that Blackburn would be activated from the injured list.
 He made his season debut on June 2 against the Los Angeles Dodgers, striking out 3 batters allowing only one walk and 3 hits across 5 innings as the Mets went on to defeat the Dodgers 4–3 in extra innings.
 On June 8, Blackburn earned the first save of his career after closing out the last four innings of a 13–5 victory over the Colorado Rockies.
 However, Blackburn struggled heavily after, going 0-3 in his next three starts before landing on the injured list on July 3.
 Blackburn returned from the injured list and pitched five innings of relief on August 13 against the Atlanta Braves.
 He was designated for assignment by the Mets on August 16.
 Blackburn was released by New York on August 19.

-New York Yankees (2025)
+New York Yankees (2025–present)

 On August 21, 2025, Blackburn signed a major league contract with the New York Yankees.
+He made eight appearances for New York, recording a 5.28 ERA with 16 strikeouts across 15 1/3 innings pitched.

+On January 15, 2026, Blackburn re-signed with the Yankees on a one-year, $2 million contract.